-Congress has long maintained an interest in how Navy ships are named, 98 and has influenced or may have influenced pending Navy decisions on the naming of certain ships, including but not limited to the following:
+Congress has long maintained an interest in how Navy ships are named,113 and has influenced or may have influenced pending Navy decisions on the naming of certain ships, including but not limited to the following:

 - One source states that "[the aircraft carriers] CVN 72 and CVN 73 were named prior to their start [of construction], in part to preempt potential congressional pressure to name one of those ships for Admiral H.G.
-Rickover ([instead,] the [attack submarine] SSN 709 was named for the admiral)."99 - There was a friendly rivalry of sorts in Congress between those who supported naming the aircraft carrier CVN-76 for President Truman and those who supported naming it for President Reagan; the issue was effectively resolved by a decision announced by President Clinton in February 1995 to name one carrier (CVN-75) for Truman and another (CVN-76) for Reagan.100 - One press report suggests that the decision to name CVN-77 for President George H. W. Bush may have been influenced by a congressional suggestion.101 - Section 1012 of the FY2007 John Warner National Defense Authorization Act (H.R.
+Rickover ([instead,] the [attack submarine] SSN 709 was named for the admiral)."114 - There was a friendly rivalry of sorts in Congress between those who supported naming the aircraft carrier CVN-76 for President Truman and those who supported naming it for President Reagan; the issue was effectively resolved by a decision announced by President Clinton in February 1995 to name one carrier (CVN-75) for Truman and another (CVN-76) for Reagan.115 - One press report suggests that the decision to name CVN-77 for President George H. W. Bush may have been influenced by a congressional suggestion. - Section 1012 of the FY2007 John Warner National Defense Authorization Act (H.R.
 5122/P.L.
 109-364 of October 17, 2006), expressed the sense of the Congress that the aircraft carrier CVN-78 should be named for President Gerald R. Ford.
 The Navy announced on January 16, 2007, that CVN-78 would be named Gerald R. Ford. - In the 111th Congress, H.Res.
 1505, introduced on July 1, 2010, expressed the sense of the House of Representatives that the Secretary of the Navy should name the next appropriate naval ship in honor of John William Finn.
-The measure was not acted on after being referred to the House Armed Services
+The measure was not acted on after being referred to the House Armed Services Committee.
+On February 15, 2012, the Navy announced that DDG-113, an Arleigh Burke (DDG-51) class destroyer, would be named John Finn.
+117

-97 Department of the Navy, A Report on Policies and Practices of the U.S. Navy for Naming the Vessels of the Navy, undated but transmitted to Congress with cover letters dated July 13, 2012, p.
+112 Department of the Navy, A Report on Policies and Practices of the U.S. Navy for Naming the Vessels of the Navy, undated but transmitted to Congress with cover letters dated July 13, 2012, p.
 15.

-98 For example, the 1819 and 1858 laws cited in footnote 1 set forth naming rules for certain kinds of ships.
-Today, 10 U.S.C. §8662(b) still requires that battleships (which the United States has not built since World War II) be named after states
+113 For example, the 1819 and 1858 laws cited in footnote 1 set forth naming rules for certain kinds of ships.
+Today, 10 U.S.C. §8662(b) still requires that battleships (which the United States has not built since World War II) be named after states.

-99 The Naval Institute Guide to the Ships and Aircraft of the U.S. Fleet, op cit, p.
+114 The Naval Institute Guide to the Ships and Aircraft of the U.S. Fleet, op. cit., p.
 113. See also p.
 70 and p.
 86.

-100 Patrick Pexton, "Clinton Compromise: Carriers Truman And Reagan," Navy Times, February 13, 1995: 19.
+115 Patrick Pexton, "Clinton Compromise: Carriers Truman And Reagan," Navy Times, February 13, 1995: 19.
 See also "Navy Announces Aircraft Carrier To Be Named For President Truman," Associated Press, February 2, 1995.
 CVN-75 had been preliminarily named the United States.

-101 The article, which reported on the ship's official naming ceremony, states the following: "[Senator] Warner recalled that he first suggested naming a carrier in the senior Bush's honor last year [i.e., in 2001], during a ceremony in Newport News to christen the [previous] carrier Ronald Reagan."
+116 The article, which reported on the ship's official naming ceremony, states the following: "[Senator] Warner recalled that he first suggested naming a carrier in the senior Bush's honor last year [i.e., in 2001], during a ceremony in Newport News to christen the [previous] carrier Ronald Reagan."
 (Dale Eisman, "Navy Names New Aircraft Carrier For Elder Bush," Norfolk Virginian-Pilot, December 10, 2002.)